Dimension-independent spectral gap of polar slice sampling: Concluding Remarks

 By proving this conjecture, one would show that the parameter $k$ is the right quantity for characterizing the spectral gap of general slice sampling, which points to the limitation that for large $k$ the `efficiency' of slice sampling indeed deteriorates.
 Related to the understanding of the limitations of Theorem~\ref{Thm:gap_estimate} one may ask whether an extension into a manifold setting is possible.
 Recently there have been investigations of slice sampling approaches on the sphere, see e.g.~\cite{SphericalSS,lie2021dimension}, which may serve as a starting point into that direction.

-Regarding our dimension-independent spectral gap estimate for PSS, it is reasonable to ask how the proven estimate generalizes to broader classes of target densities, for example rotationally asymmetric ones, or those not centered around the origin.
+Regarding our explicit dimension-independent spectral gap estimate for PSS, it is reasonable to ask how the proven estimate generalizes to broader classes of target densities, for example rotationally asymmetric ones, or those not centered around the origin.
+Neither rotational invariance nor being centered around the origin are properties that are exploited in the generic algorithmic description of PSS.
+Therefore, those seem to be merely exploited within our analysis technique rather than necessary.
+It would be interesting to find other, more commonly used properties, e.g., strong concavity of smooth log-densities, that yield dimension independent convergence results.
 Unfortunately, the proof of our result cannot readily be adapted to such cases and it is unknown how the spectral gap behaves.

 As explained before, a crucial motivation for studying PSS is Gibbsian polar slice sampling, introduced in \cite{GPSS}.
 It can be considered a hybrid slice sampler, cf.~\cite{Latuszynski}, that mimics PSS.
 Under suitable assumptions, it has been shown in \cite{Latuszynski} that hybrid uniform slice sampling has a positive spectral gap whenever USS has one.
 Explicit lower bounds of the gap are to some extent inherited.
 It is of course very natural to ask for an extension of this result regarding PSS and the Gibbsian approach.